Push to change Puerto Rico status faces new challenges

 Pierluisi said the gubernatorial election should not interfere with the bill’s progress.

-For one, the governor said the 2024 election will differ from the 2020 one, where voters largely punished the two major parties, his PNP and the Popular Democratic Party (PPD), giving rise to smaller political movements and parties.
+For one, the governor said the 2024 election will differ from the 2020 one, where voters largely punished the two major parties, his PNP and the Popular Democratic Party, giving rise to smaller political movements and parties.

 Though voters spread their choices, more than 52 percent of voters chose statehood in a nonbinding referendum on the 2020 ballot.